DaryaShyroka/career/README.md

 # career
-A repository that contains information about me for employers
+A repository that contains information about me for employers, such as:

+- My resume